AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 1. Select the **[!UICONTROL Link type]** of the URL you added to the **[!UICONTROL Click action]** field:

-    * **[!UICONTROL Web UR]**L: Web URLs direct users to online content.
+    * **[!UICONTROL Web URL]**: Web URLs direct users to online content.
 Upon clicking, they prompt the device's default web browser to open and navigate to the designated URL.

     * **[!UICONTROL Deeplink]**: Deep links are URLs guiding users to specific sections within an app even if the app is closed.
 When clicked, a dialog can appear, allowing users to choose from various apps capable of handling the link.